 Quailbush habitat at Henderson Bird Viewing Preserve |

-General: Quailbush (Atriplex lentiformis) is a large, scraggly shrub with silvery, broad (deltoid) leaves that have a very rough feel.
-The flowers on the male and female plants look different, making them look like different species.
+General: Quailbush (Atriplex lentiformis) is a large, scraggly shrub with broad (deltoid), silvery leaves that have a rough feel.
+Plants are male or female, and the flowers on each look different, making the plants appear to be different species during the fall when they bloom.

 Family: Chenopodiaceae |